kramtron/SwampJump/README.md

 ![](https://github.com/kramtron/SwampJump/blob/main/SwampJump/Output/Assets/Menu/gameIntro.png)
 # Description

 1.000 years after the fatal nuclear war the animals are starting to habitate the dense forest.
-Pass thrue the dense forest and recolect food for your family.
-Eat or be eated.
+Pass through the dense forest and recolect food for your family.
+Eat or be eaten.

 # How to play the game

-You spawn in a lush forest and u have to run truh and collect food to gain points.
-Arrive to the final of the map to complete the level.
+You spawn in a lush forest where you will have to run and collect food to gain points.
+Arrive to the end of the map to complete the level.

 # Controls